 An equivalent overseas Bachelor qualification from an institution that is recognised under the framework and guidelines set by the Australian Department of Education and Training Qualifications Recognition Policy Unit (previously AEI-NOOSR).

-All applicants must have a weighted GPA of 5 on a 7 point scale at the time of application, to be eligible to apply.
+All applicants must have a weighted GPA of 5.5 on a 7-point scale at the time of application, to be eligible to apply.

 Grade Point Average (GPA)

-All applicants will be required to submit either certified copies or original transcripts of their most recent Bachelor's degree with their application.
+All applicants will be required to submit electronic copies of their most recent Bachelor's degree with their application.
+If an offer is accepted, either certified copies or original transcripts will be required for final enrolment.
 The GPA is calculated using all subjects taken within the last three full-time equivalent years of the most recent undergraduate degree.